18 Pilgrimage Routes

 Sacred Trails uses a Stage Timeline rather than a scroll-and-pan map.
 Each route is broken into clearly defined stages with distances, elevations, cumulative mileage, lodging clusters, and key waypoints — the information pilgrims actually use day to day.

 Yes.
-The $2.99 price includes every route forever.
-Many pilgrims walk the Camino Francés one year and the Kumano Kodo the next; Sacred Trails is built for exactly that kind of multi-route pilgrim.
+Many pilgrims walk the Camino Francés one year and the Kumano Kodo the next.
+Sacred Trails is built for that kind of multi-route pilgrim — choose the route pack that fits your journey, or get All Routes Lifetime for full access.

 How often is content updated?